Nicolas-Reyland/Chaikin3D/README.md

 # Chaikin3D
-Expansion of the Chaikin Algorithm to the 3rd dimension (polyhedral approximation).
+Expansion of the Chaikin Algorithm to the 3rd dimension (Polyhedral Approximation / Polyhedron Subdivisions).

 **_IMPORTANT NOTE_**: Some features are currently broken.
 Will fix them after my finals :)